-Table 13 and Figure 13 show the operational days of the TCC since 2015.
-In the 2022-2023 year there was a significant reduction in operational days to only 37 days of operation.
+Table 17 and Figure 13 show the operational days of the TCC since 2015.
+In the 2023/24 year there was a significant increase in operational days to 248 days, the greatest number of days since 2015.
 This reflects the fact that the requirement for baseline power in New Zealand can vary annually.

-During the 2022-2023 year there were 139 days of operation for the Peaker Plant GT21, and 119 days for the Peaker Plant GT22.
+During the 2023/24 year there were 140 days of operation for the Peaker Plant GT21, and 38 days for the two months that the Peaker Plant GT22 was functioning (Table 18).
+This was an overall decrease in the number of days of operation compared to the previous monitoring year.